vnnkl/MacReplay/README.md

-# **MacCast**
+# **MacReplay**

-MacCast is a modified version of [STB-Proxy](https://github.com/Chris230291/STB-Proxy), designed for seamless connectivity between MAC address portals and media platforms like Plex or M3U-based software.
+MacReplay is a modified version of [STB-Proxy](https://github.com/Chris230291/STB-Proxy), designed for seamless connectivity between MAC address portals and media platforms like Plex or M3U-based software.

 This lightweight solution eliminates the need for Docker by compiling everything into a single executable file, making it easy to use and deploy on Windows systems.